Projit32/ARStudio/README.md

 See the full demo of the app and the tutorial from this [link](https://youtu.be/TLXhzyL4WCE).
 Also, checkout the official video on [YouTube](https://youtu.be/doG1R1zLB3g).

-> **Note :** Most of the 3D models shown here have been taken from [Google Poly](https://poly.google.com/) and
+> **Note :** Most of the 3D models shown here have been taken from [Google Poly](https://poly.google.com/) and [SketchFab](https://sketchfab.com/).
-> all the 2D models are created from scrath in Android Studio and are rendered in real time only.
+>  All the 2D models are created from scrath in Android Studio and are rendered in real time only.

 Pre-requisits:
 1. ARCore supported **Android** phone